Non-finitely generated relatively hyperbolic groups and Floyd quasiconvexity: Introduction

-The proof of Theorem A is based on the theory of topological entourages on the space $\bs2$ of non-ordered pairs of points of $T$.
-In Section 3 using a discrete system $A$ of entourages on $T$ we construct a graph of entourages $\Ga$ on which $G$ acts cocompactly.
-The subgroup $G_0$ will be chosen as the stabilizer of a connected connected component of a refined graph $\ti\Ga$ having the same set of vertices: $\ti \Ga^0=\Ga^0=A.$ We will extensively use a system of tubes and horospheres on the graph $\Ga$ to establish the existence of the splitting of $G$ as a graph of groups.
+We note that the vertex groups corresponding to the non-central vertices of the star graph in the above Proposition \ref{inverse} can be uncountable.
+This provides a construction of an uncountable relatively hyperbolic group too.
+The proof of Theorem A presented below does not depend on the cardinality of $G$ nor on the metrisability of the space on which it acts, and is self-contained.
+It is based on the theory of \it entourages \rm of a compactum $T$ which are the neighborhoods of the diagonal of $T^2$.
+In Section 3 using a $G$-orbit $A$ of entourages on $T$ we construct a graph $\Ga$ on which $G$ acts and whose set of vertices is $A$.
+The subgroup $G_0$ will be chosen as the stabilizer of a connected component of a refined graph $\ti\Ga$ having the same set of vertices: $\ti \Ga^0=\Ga^0=A.$ We will use a system of \it tubes \rm and \it horospheres \rm on $\Ga$ to establish the existence of the requested splitting of $G$ as a star-graph of groups.

+{\bf Historical remarks and comments.} For the completeness of the exposition we provide a short survey of known results related to Theorem \ref{equiv}.
+We start with a less general (but more standard) case of a finitely generated group and then describe briefly what is known when $G$ is a non-finitely generated group.